trackme518/attendance_canvas/README.md

 ![Students scanning QR code to mark attendance](./images/usecase.jpg)

 ## Problem Background
 Canvas uses the Roll Call plugin to track attendance, but unfortunately, this plugin does not have an API.
+So before the teacher need to manually mark each student present or absent.
 To overcome this, this Java application utilizes **Selenium** and **Ungoogled Chromium** in headless mode to interact with Canvas's Roll Call Attendance system.
-It interacts with the website as you would normally did (ie clicks on web elements identified via Xpath).
+It interacts with the website as you would normally did (ie clicks on web elements identified via Xpath) and let students to scan the QR themselves.
+In essence it outsources the need to mark attendance from teacher to students.
+Single teacher can forget to mark attendance or do a mistake but students are more motivated to mark themselves, plus they can remind it to each other.

 ## Overview of the Solution
 This Java application runs on your PC and serves an asynchronous HTTPS server using a **self-signed certificate**.
 The server runs on port **4430**.